 Plan for general expenses

 In addition to housing costs, be sure to budget for other key expenses, including:

 - Transportation.
-Research the area and discuss how your student will get around campus, as well as how he or she will travel home for breaks.
+Research the area and discuss how your student will get around campus, as well as how he or she will travel home for breaks or pay for fuel costs.
 Will your child need to purchase a pass for public transportation, a parking permit, or a bike?
 If the college is far from where you live, how often will he or she return home?